How credibility compounds

 And those assumptions rarely favour you.

-More than that, they signal that you know your business and not in a general way.
-In the specific way that comes from spending time with the data, understanding how resources flow and get consumed, and being willing to stand behind it in public.
+Knowing your numbers also signals that you know your business in the specific way that comes from spending time with the data, understanding how resources flow and get consumed, and being willing to stand behind them in public.

 The numbers you choose tell a story of their own

 Every leader has access to proof about themselves and their organisation.
-Revenue, retention, churn, engagement, cycle time, error rate, NPS, headcount productivity.
-The data exists.
+Everything from revenue, retention, churn, engagement, cycle time to error rate, NPS and headcount productivity.

-The question is which numbers you lead with, which ones you quietly de-emphasise, and why.
+The question is which numbers do you lead with, which ones do you quietly de-emphasise, and why?

 Experience tells me that the numbers leaders talk about most confidently are rarely the most revealing ones.
-They're the ones that reflect well.
-The ones that confirm the narrative already in place.
+They're the ones that reflect well and confirm the narrative already in place.

 The numbers that actually tell you how a business is tracking, and how well the CEO has a handle on it, tend to be the ones that create a little discomfort.